-Total with No Over- Total with Over-
+Total with Total with

+No Over- Over-

 Per Share Allotment Allotment

 Underwriting discount to be paid by us \$ \$ \$

-We estimate that the total expenses of this offering, excluding underwriting discounts, will be approximately \$ This includes \$125,000 of fees and expenses of the underwriter.
+We estimate that the total expenses of this offering, excluding underwriting discounts, will be approximately \$443,738.
+This includes \$125,000 of fees and expenses of the underwriter.
 These expenses are payable by us.